QueNerguy/WikiQuedia/content/WikiQuedia/II Source Notes/unit explanations/load on a preloaded bolt.md

 - $Q$ = The load the bolt takes.
 - $Q_p$ = The preload on the bolt.
 - $k_b$ = The [stiffness of the bolt](bolt%20stiffness).
 - $k_m$ = The stiffness of the part.
-This is equivalent to the stiffness of for example a spring, and can be calculated with[^unit]:
+This is equivalent to the stiffness of for example a spring, and can be calculated with[^unit]
 $$
 k_m = \frac{F}{\lambda}=\frac{G\cdot A_{\textrm{part}}}{l_{\textrm{total, part}}}=\frac{\left(\frac12\cdot\frac{E}{1+\nu}\right)\cdot A_{\textrm{part}}}{l_{\textrm{total, part}}}
 $$